Instantly Clean Messy Data with the TRIM Function in Excel

 =PROPER(TRIM(A2))

-📌 When to Use Trim in Excel
+📌 When to Use TRIM in Excel

-• Before sorting or filtering on columns with text labels
+• Before sorting or filtering text-based columns

 =SUBSTITUTE(TRIM(A2), CHAR(160), "")